WandingPace/WandingPace/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a TA | Graphic Enigneer
+- 🔭 I’m currently working as a Graphic | Engine | TA Enigneer
 - 🌱 I’m currently learning vulkan & GameEngine development
 - 📫 How to reach me: leapp@foxmail.com